magopian/django-inspect-model/README.rst

     git clone https://github.com/magopian/django-inspect-model.git
     cd django-inspect-model

-Hack and run the tests using django:
+Hack and run the tests using `Tox <https://pypi.python.org/pypi/tox>`_ to test on all the supported python and Django versions:

 ::